See Ancient Sequoia Grove, near Kern River

 Pro Tip: Roads leading to the Giants are closed by snow during winter months.

 There is a $12.00 parking fee per vehicle to help maintain and improve these facilities.
 The roads leading to the Trail of 100 Giants are typically closed by snow during the winter months (November thru April).
+Pack water, food or snacks, and an extra jacket because temperatures here are usually about 10 degrees cooler than in Kernville.

 Locals secret Waterslides